wdbm/folktales/README.md

 )
 ```

-## access a database tables as a pandas DataFrame
+## access a database table as a pandas DataFrame

 ```Python
 df = folktales.DataFrame_of_database_table(